 BCV is at the head of a banking and financial group.
 This group includes a private bank that specialises in asset management and three companies that manage investment funds.
-The bank has a branch in Guernsey (Banque Cantonale Vaudoise Guernsey Branch), which operates in the areas of financial products structured business.
-Own funds amounted to 3 644 million as of 31 December 2021.

 3.2 Further information on the custodian bank

 BCV is a client-focused universal bank with more than 175 years of experience in business, about 2 000 employees and more than 60 sales outlets in canton Vaud.
 Its mandate includes the development of all private sectors throughout the canton, assistance to public sector organisations in the financing of their remit and fulfilment of mortgage lending requirements.
 To this end, it carries out all usual banking transactions for its own account and on behalf of third parties (Art.
 4 LBCV and Art.
 4 BCV statutes).
 BCV conducts its business primarily in canton Vaud; it may also operate elsewhere in Switzerland and abroad if this is in the interests of Vaud's economy.
 As a cantonal bank, it is committed to developing the canton's economy in line with the principles of sustainable development, taking into account economic, environmental and social criteria.